 “I’m sure some of our players were awed by their reputation.
 That big line (Brian Propp, Laurie Boschman, Ray Allison) is no better than two or three lines in the Western Division.
 They must get all their points in games against Regina and Edmonton.
 I wouldn't mind meeting them in the playoffs."

 Throughout the history of the Cougars, there was no bigger rival than the New Westminster Bruins.
 In addition to the seven exhibition games, the two teams faced each other sixteen times during the season.
 Most games featured numerous fights, but nothing topped the events of February 24th.
 The Cougars defeated New Westminster 5-4 at Memorial Arena in what the Victoria Colonist called “the scrappiest game that occurred here in the last two seasons, both on and off the ice”.
-There were 270 penalty minutes, five-game misconducts in a game that three-and-a-half-hours to complete.
+There were 270 penalty minutes, five-game misconducts in a game that took three-and-a-half hours to complete.
 Police had to be called because of numerous fights taking place in the stands.
 The violence overshadowed strong performances by Mike Shields, scoring his 18th and 19th, and Barry Pederson's four points.
 The victory was the sixth straight versus the Bruins, raising the record to 9-4 in the season series.